 However, if this is all new to you, here are the six simple steps you need to get started:

-- First, wait until you plant has grown three or four sets of leaves.
-We need the plant relatively young, so that the stem is still supple enough to be bent without breaking it.
+- First, wait until your plant has grown three or four sets of leaves.
+We need the plant relatively young so that the stem is still supple enough to be bent without breaking it.
 Break the main stem and you risk killing the plant.

 - Choose your method of holding the branch in place.
 The important thing is that anything directly touching the plant should be soft enough that it won’t cut into the branch or leaves – avoid string.
 Many growers use soft gardening wire or plant ties, tied or hooked to the rim of the pot.
 You can also shape wire into hooks that you can plant into the soil to hold down the branch.
 Pipe cleaners work well too.

 - When tying the branch, tie it gently at the last internode.
 This is the area between the last set of leaves and the one before last.
-You can tie the other end of the tie to a stake, to the pot itself, to a tomato cage or to anything else that’s convenient.
-(But bear in mind that you may need move the whole pot around at some point, so don’t tie branches to the grow tent, for instance.)
-When using plastic pots, some growers drill holes in the rim for securing ties to.
+You can tie the other end of the tie to a stake, to the pot itself, to a tomato cage, or do anything else that’s convenient.
+(But bear in mind that you may need to move the whole pot around at some point, so don’t tie branches to the grow tent, for instance.)
+When using plastic pots, some growers drill holes in the rim and secure ties to it.
 With fabric pots, you can add safety pins to the pots and secure ties to those.
 Bamboo stakes planted in the soil can be helpful too.

 - After a few hours to a day, you’ll see that the end of the branch will start to point upwards toward the light.
 Now, just keep waiting until new leaf sets form.
 New growth will tend to be on the side of the plant.

 - Whenever you see new side branches heading toward the light and getting taller than others, tie these down in the same way as before.
 You’re looking to create a star shape (when viewed from above) of branches radiating from the middle of the plant.
 You’ll generally want to spend time doing this at least once a week.